black-RAM/math-solver/README.md

-# math-solver
+# HISTORY

-An on-screen calculator for solving simple math problems.
+In early June of 2023, I created this calculator app as the final project for the OP foundations course.
-I created this as part of the Odin Project ciriculum.
+Fast-forward to the final weekend of March 2024, after finishing the OP Javascript course (from the Javascript path), I decided to return to this project, with more complex computer-science-y work now under my belt :)